felldo/BetterTickets-WikiJS/Dashboard/Server.md

 When you have created an account, visit this link https://www.deepl.com/account/summary , scroll all the way down and then you will find your key.
 Save this in the dashboard and the API key will be saved encrypted in the database.
 ![image.png](/image.png)

-Your API key will never be used for anything except in your server in response to actions like submitting a command for a message translation or when using the toggle translation feature to have an ongoing conversation etc...
+> Your API key will never be used for anything except in your server in response to actions like submitting a command for a message translation or when using the toggle translation feature to have an ongoing conversation etc...
+{.is-info}